dbos-inc/dbos-docs/docs/python/programming-guide.md

 Next, we want to **durably execute** our application: guarantee that it inserts exactly one database record per guestbook signature, even if interrupted or restarted.
 DBOS makes this easy with [workflows](../python/tutorials/workflow-tutorial.md).
-To add them, change your `main.py` like so:
+To add one, change your `main.py` like so:

 ```python
 import json